 After 10-15 minutes, turn the ham roast over and baste the other side, roast for another 10-15 minutes to brown both sides.
 (The water will ALMOST be cooked out, but there should be a little left for basting before serving.)

-After browning, remove your roast from the oven, and let it cool for at least 10 mins.
+After browning, remove your roast from the oven, and let it REST for at 30 mins.

-For best results, use a spoon and take the remaining liquids from the bottom of your baking dish and cover your baked ham roast with them.
+For best results, use a spoon and take the remaining liquids from the bottom of the pan and cover your baked ham roast with them.
 This gives the roast back all those yummy flavors that have cooked down through the roasting process!

 To serve ham roast, place your finished roast on a carving board or a serving platter, and slice across the grain….
 Enjoy!
 To serve your ham roast in “pulled pork” style, just shred it with two forks and serve!